 Jesus asks for the unity of future believers — people who are now unbelievers (and people yet to be born) who will believe in Jesus — with the church and with Jesus.

 Jesus’s prayer is a call to action.
-A call to take affirmative steps to include those future believers in unity with the church and with Jesus, to take affirmative steps to include those beyond the congregation and to include those beyond the present when seeking unity.
+A call to take affirmative steps to include those future believers in unity with the church and with Jesus, to take affirmative steps to include those beyond a congregation or denomination and to include those beyond the present when seeking unity.

 Time for Unity, Time to Lift All Prohibitions Against Women and Girls